-For non-State schools accredited to offer both classroom and distance education, a separate collection form should be completed for each mode of delivery, that is, one form should be completed for students enrolled in classroom education and one form should be completed for students receiving a full service delivery in distance education programs.
+For non-State schools accredited to offer both classroom and distance education, a separate Census form should be completed for each mode of delivery.
+One Census form should be completed for students enrolled in classroom education and one Census form should be completed for students receiving a full service delivery in distance education programs.

 Distance education students

-For a governing body to be eligible for funding for distance education students, the school must be accredited by the Non-State Schools Accreditation Board to deliver education in the distance mode.
-Only distance education students resident in Queensland, enrolled full‑time and undertaking a full service delivery course in distance education should be included in the survey.
+For a governing body to be eligible for funding for distance education students, the school must be accredited by the Board to deliver education in distance mode.
+Only distance education students resident in Queensland, enrolled full-time and undertaking a full service delivery course in distance education should be included in the Census form.

-The school administration must maintain robust management systems of enrolment, attendance, learning activity and teacher interaction with all students who are included in this survey.
+The school administration must maintain robust management systems of enrolment, attendance, learning activity and teacher interaction with all students who are included in this Census form.

 Name of school